What we've done so far.

 In the spring of 2017 the Ontario Trillium Foundation announced approval of a $495,000 grant to be disbursed over the next 2 ½ years to complete the detailed design and permitting of the project including an extensive public consultation process.

-A summary of the AMRC's income and expenses from inception through the 2016 fiscal year, and the AMA's 2018 financial statement can be found under the “Project Documents” tab of this website.
+A summary of the AMRC's income and expenses from inception through the 2016 fiscal year, and the AMA's subsequent financial statements can be found under the “Project Documents” tab of this website.

 WORK COMPLETED TO DATE